tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. It MUST copy the legacy\_session\_id field from ClientHelloInner.
 This allows the server to echo the correct session ID for TLS 1.3's compatibility mode (see {{Appendix D.4 of RFC8446}}) when ECH is negotiated.
-Note mode is not used in DTLS 1.3, but following this rule will produce the correct results for both TLS 1.3 and DTLS 1.3.
+Note compatibility mode is not used in DTLS 1.3, but following this rule will produce the correct results for both TLS 1.3 and DTLS 1.3.
 1. It MAY copy any other field from the ClientHelloInner except ClientHelloInner.random.
 Instead, It MUST generate a fresh